 Where to Stay?

-There are lot of friendly accommodations when you get there, so don’t worry about it.
-During our 4 days in the island, we stayed at Ocean Pacific for 1,000 pesos per night good for 2.
+There are a lot of friendly accommodations when you get there, so don’t worry about it.
+During our 4 days on the island, we stayed at Ocean Pacific for 1,000 pesos per night good for 2.
 We paid the extra bed for 150 php.
-They have restaurant that has big serving and allows you to keep your left overs in their ref.
+They have a restaurant that has big serving and allows you to keep your left overs in their ref.
 Just ask them to heat it when you want to.

 Where to Eat?

 Kermit Surf and Dive EcoCamp and Cashey’s Place

 - Cebu Pacific and Philippine Airlines have direct flights to Siargao (Sayak Airport) from Cebu or Manila.
 My original plan was to visit Surigao del Sur the reason why I booked the Surigao City route.
 But del Sur requires 8 hours bus travel from Surigao City, so I visited del Norte instead.